rgrantny/capstonef/README.md

 # capstonef
-This is the PerScholas Alumni React Capstone Projec
+This is the PerScholas Alumni React Capstone Project